HorizenOfficial/nodetracker/README.md

     - Add tls peers on server request
     - Add stat acknowledgment timeout to reset socket
     - Add multiple zaddr check to use highest balance
+  #### 0.3.1
+    - added zen.conf requirements for externalip and port.
+    - fixed maintaining nodeid on setup rerun

 ### UPDATE STEPS:
-These are update instructions.
-If you are doing a new install see the New Installation instructions further down or in the online [Installation Guide](https://zencash.atlassian.net/wiki/spaces/ZEN/pages/7537322/Installation)
+These are general update instructions.
+For full instructions please use the [Maintenance Guide](https://horizenofficial.atlassian.net/wiki/spaces/ZEN/pages/136871983/Maintenance)

+If you are doing a new install the general New Installation instructions further down can be used but the best option is to use the online [Installation Guide](https://horizenofficial.atlassian.net/wiki/spaces/ZEN/pages/136872139/Installation)

   #### Check the version of nodejs
    1. Run the following command
       * node -v

-   - Suggested version is 8.11.x since it will have long term support.
+   - Suggested version is 10.x.x  (10.13.0 is latest) since it will have long term support.
 Node.js versions greater than this have not been tested but should work.

     To update or change run:
       * sudo n lts

    #### Update nodetracker
-   NOTE:  for backward compatibility the folder can 'secnodetracker' even for Super Nodes.
+   NOTE:  for backward compatibility the folder can be named 'secnodetracker' even for Super Nodes.
 However if you would like to change the folder please see the upgrade section in the installation guide

   1. Change to the secnodetracker folder and update the tracker application.
     This may be '~/zencash/secnodetracker' if the install guides were followed.